caseyg/awesome/TOPICS.md

 ## offline-llm

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
-Self-host locally or use our cloud instance.
-Access from Obsidian, Emacs, Desktop app, Web or Whatsapp.

 ## research

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
-Self-host locally or use our cloud instance.
-Access from Obsidian, Emacs, Desktop app, Web or Whatsapp.

 *   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that does online comprehensive research on any given topic